cafe-trauma/documentation/starting_cafe.md

 Next you will need to create the "cafe" database (or a differently named database but it needs to match `name` in the database section of `settings.py`)

-`CREATE DATABASE cafe WITH OWNER cafeuser`
+`CREATE DATABASE cafe WITH OWNER cafeuser;`

-`CREATE TABLE auth_group
+`CREATE TABLE auth_group;`

 For cafe-server to be able to log into the database, you will need to edit `pg_hba.conf`.
-In order to find the file, you can use `sudo find . -name "pg_hba.conf" -print`.
+In order to find the file, you can use `sudo find / -name "pg_hba.conf" -print`.
 I found it at `/var/lib/pgsql/12/data`.
 As this folder is owned by the postgres user, I needed to switch to that user with `sudo -su postgres`.
 Next, edit the IPv4 local connections to use md5 as their method, instead of ident.
 If you will want to log in to the Postgres server locally, you will also need to change the method for local type from peer to md5 as well.
-If postgres was running, you will need to restart it after making this changes with `sudo systemctl restart postgresql-12.service`.
+If postgres was running, you will need to restart it after making these changes with `sudo systemctl restart postgresql-12.service`.

 ## Loading data to Postgres

 <!-- If you have not already done so, open the Django admin page and open the from_question-to_question section and click on the 'Add from-question-to_question relationship' button in the top right, but you do not need to actually add anything.
 This should fill in the django_content_type table, which should have 16 rows. -->

+The tables have already been copied from the Heroku site and are located in the chare drive in the folder `psql_dumps`.
+If you need to copy the tables yourself, you can use the following command:

+`\COPY <table_name> TO <path/to/save_location.csv> WITH (FORMAT csv, DELIMITER ',', HEADER true);`

 When uploading these user-related tables, you will need to remove the row with user_id (id in auth_user and user_id in authtoken_token) **1** in these csvs.
 That is replaced by the initial superuser you created.

 Use the following command to upload the CSVs to the tables:

-`COPY <table_name> FROM '<path/to/file.csv>' WITH (FORMAT csv, [HEADER true])`
+`COPY <table_name> FROM '<path/to/file.csv>' WITH (FORMAT csv, [HEADER true]);`

 If you copied the headers when creating the CSVs, you will need to indicate `HEADER true`.
 Otherwise, you can leave this part out.